jasminestudios/jasminestudios.github.io/geek-browser/help/index.md

 - [Commands](#commands)

 # Introduction
-Geek Browser is a faster web browser with a VIM-like keyboard access.
+Geek Browser is a faster web browser for iPad with a VIM-like keyboard access and command line interface.

   ![Screen Shot](/Resources/swift-browser-screen-03.jpg)